 The final maturity date of the obligations foncières may be determined at any time.

-If the credit institution issuer of the obligations foncières becomes insolvent or the subject of a resolution procedure, the maturity date extensions shall not affect the ranking of the obligations foncière investors nor inverse the order of the initial timetable of maturity of the obligations foncières.
+In the circumstances referred to in 4°, the maturity date extensions shall not affect the ranking of the obligations foncière investors nor inverse the order of the initial timetable of maturity of the obligations foncières.